A frosty and windy start to the weekend, but the most intense cold will gradually subside.

 It will be colder next week.

 Temperatures will rise further on Monday, but from Tuesday onwards, the arrival of a new mass of cold air will bring a significant drop in temperatures.
 They won't fall as much as in the last episode, but the weather will still feel like early winter.
-New precipitation is expected in the Pyrenees, with the snow level falling below 1,000 meters again.
+And more precipitation is expected in the Pyrenees, with the snow level falling below 1,000 meters again.